vladstudio/edna/src/note-help.md

 - pick the same directory

 Please note that that the last written version wins.
 If you switch really quickly between computers, before the directory with notes has been replicated, you might over-write previous content.

 ∞∞∞markdown
+# Context menu

+Right-click to get context menu.

+However, when spellchecking is enabled, we need to show native browser context menu for fixing spellchecking mistakes.

+Use `Ctrl + right-click`to access

+∞∞∞markdown
 # Lists with TODO items